brillcp/SwiftPokedex/README.md

 # Data driven tables and collection views

-The table views and collection views are data driven which means they setup their own UI based on the data we give them.
-So setting up a collection view data source can be done like this:
+The table views and collection views are data driven and they setup their own UI based on the data they are given.
+So setting up a collection view data source is done like this:
 ```swift
 let items = pokemon.map { CollectionCellConfiguration<PokedexCell, PokemonDetails>(data: $0) }
 let section = UICollectionView.Section(items: items)
 let collectionData = UICollectionView.DataSource(sections: [section])
 ```

 By configuring the cells using `CollectionCellConfiguration` we tell the collection view that the data type we want to use is `PokemonDetails` and the custom cell is `PokedexCell`.
+This make setting up cells type safe as well.
 Then the collection view automatically renders that data with those cells.
-No need to implement any of the delefate of data source methods in the view controller.
-That is done with the `CollectionCellConfigurator` protocol and with a subclass of `UICollectionViewController`.
+No need to implement any of the collection delegate or data source methods in the view controller.
+That is done with the `CollectionCellConfigurator` protocol and a subclass of `UICollectionViewController`.

 # Todo